Scout Law: Editions

-These were written for the Scouts in the whole world, yet of course firstly focused on Scouting in the United Kingdom.
-As other groups started up Scouting organizations (often in other countries), each modified the laws, for instance 'loyal to the King' would be replaced by the equivalent text appropriate for each country.
+These were written for the Scouts in the whole world, yet of course first focused on Scouting in the United Kingdom.
+As other groups started up Scouting organizations (often in other countries), each modified the laws, for instance 'loyal to the King' would be replaced by alternative text appropriate for each country.

 During the years, Baden-Powell himself edited the text numerous times, notably in 1911 adding: